 The KGS is organized into four research sections--energy research, geohydrology, geophysical exploration, and stratigraphic research--and a number of service sections.
 KGS researchers have available a variety of tools and equipment for the applied geosciences, including a state-of-the-art shallow seismic-reflection system, ground-penetrating radar, a direct-push unit, three drill rigs, well-logging unit, a distributed temperature sensing system, and electromagnetometers, as well as a rock-preparation lab and an analytical-chemistry lab.
 Technical support includes editing, publishing, and cartographic services and full-service support for a diverse array of computing platforms and software, GIS, and web applications.
 The KGS also houses and operates the Kansas Data Access and Support Center, an important source of state geospatial data.
 Further information about KGS activities can be found at www.kgs.ku.edu.

 KGS scientists are internationally recognized for their work in the applied geosciences.
-The staff includes four Fellows of the Geological Society of America and a Henry Darcy Distinguished Lecturer of the National Ground Water Association.
+The staff includes four Fellows of the Geological Society of America, a Near-Surface Honorary Lecturer of the Society of Exploration Geophysicists, and a Henry Darcy Distinguished Lecturer of the National Ground Water Association.
 Current staff members have received the Kirk Bryan Award for Excellence from the Geological Society of America, the Distinguished Achievement Award from the Society of Exploration Geophysicists, and the University of Kansas Research Achievement Award as well as numerous awards for technical presentations, achievements, and noteworthy service contributions.

 About the city of Lawrence...